zanprgmr/VoxelLauncher/README.md

 # ⚠️NOTE⚠️
 I am aware of the error raised on launch that says that there is no internet, this is due to recent changes on minecraft news api, right now i am trying to fix it asap.
-ALl features except the news feed are working as usual.
+All features except the news feed are working as usual.

 # VoxelLauncher 🎮🚀